seb-schulz/onegate/README.md

 This project is using [devcontainer](https://containers.dev/).
 It is using [podman](https://podman.io/) and [podman-compose](https://github.com/containers/podman-compose) to get it up and running.

 As database only MariaDB is currently supported.
-In case you need access while you developing, you could use `podman exec -ti onegatedevcontainer_db_1 /bin/bash -c 'mariadb -h 127.0.0.1 -u root --password=$MARIADB_ROOT_PASSWORD $MARIADB_DATABASE'`.
+In case you need access while you developing, you could use `podman exec -ti onegatedevcontainer_db_1 /bin/bash -c 'mysql -h 127.0.0.1 -u root --password=$MARIADB_ROOT_PASSWORD $MARIADB_DATABASE'`.